 Symptoms and Signs

-After an incubation period of 5 to 10 days, fever, myalgia, and headache occur, often with abdominal symptoms (nausea, vomiting, pain, diarrhea) and upper respiratory symptoms (cough, chest pain, pharyngitis).
+After an incubation period of 2 to 20 days, fever, myalgia, and headache occur, often with abdominal pain, nausea, and upper respiratory symptoms (cough, chest pain, pharyngitis).
 Photophobia, conjunctival injection, jaundice, and lymphadenopathy also occur.
+Vomiting and diarrhea may soon follow.
 Delirium, stupor, and coma may occur, indicating CNS involvement.

 All suspected cases, including the cadavers, require strict isolation and special handling.

-Last full review/revision July 2013 by Craig R. Pringle, BSc, PhD
+Last full review/revision October 2014 by Craig R. Pringle, BSc, PhD

-Content last modified October 2013
+Content last modified October 2014